-To combat this, gaming companies have started using fraud detection solutions that can authenticate a user in real-time.
+To combat this, gaming companies have started using a gaming commission background check that can authenticate a user in real-time.
 With SpringVerify, you can verify the identities of the people involved.
 The KYC details can be checked to build customer profiles.

-The right identity verification systems protect online gaming operators from the growing number of frauds and online scams.
-The reason being, they have more information about the users.
+The correct gaming license background check protects online gaming operators from the growing number of frauds and online scams.
+The reason being they have more information about the users.
 The extra layer of protection means that companies can check and verify details about a customer before they gamble and not after.
 A strong verification process leads to creating a safer environment for gamers and to combat gaming-related harm.

 SpringVerify is the modern take on the age-old problem of employee verification being costly, tedious, and out of reach of small businesses.
 We are trying to build a platform where the employee verification process happens seamlessly and with minimal effort required from both the company and the employee.